QuantumRaC/Cybersec-Archive/notes/windows_notes.md

   - can also require a PIN or USB key for extra protection
   - supports both **OS drives** and **removable drives** (BitLocker To Go)
   - recoverable using a **BitLocker recovery key** (must be backed up when encryption is set up)

+- **TPM (Trusted Platform Module)**
+  - tech designed to provide hardware-based, security-related functions
+  - a TPM chip is a secure crypto-processor designed to carry out cryptographic operations
+  - works with BitLocker to ensure computer isn't tampered with while system was offline

+- On devices that don't have a TPM, BitLocker can still be used to encrypt the OS drive, requiring either
+  - startup key
+  - password

+- **VSS (Volume Shadow Copy Service)**
+  - creates consistent shadow copy of the data to be backed up
+  - allows creating restore points, performing system restores, configuring restore settings, deleting restore points

 ## User Accounts, Profiles, Permissions